My World Depends on Us

 Activities for 2014 - "Living Differently"

-"Living Differently" was the theme for 2014 which followed on from the previous year's theme; 'More than Enough?' exploration of consumerism.
-We shall be looking at how we could live differently to secure a fairer more satisfying life for us all and one that protects the planet's resources for future generations.
-We will be bringing together examples from around the world and here at home to inspire us.
+"Living Differently" was the theme for 2014 which followed on from the previous year's theme; 'More than Enough?' which explored issues of consumerism.
+We looked at how we could live differently to secure a fairer more satisfying life for us all and one that would protects the planet's resources for future generations.